Electric activity at magnetic moment fragmentation in spin ice: Supplementary information

-As is clear from Eqs.\ (\ref{eq:j123}),~(\ref{eq:kappa123}), nontrivial effects such as spontaneous orbital currents and corresponding orbital moments exist only for magnetic structures with noncoplanar spins.
+As is clear from Eqs.\ (2),~(3), nontrivial effects such as spontaneous orbital currents and corresponding orbital moments exist only for magnetic structures with noncoplanar spins.
 Consequently they are absent e.g.\ in kagome systems with spins in the $xy$-plane.
-There exists however a very interesting group of kagome systems --- ``kagome-from-pyrochlores'', obtained by nonmagnetic dilution of spin-ice pyrochlores, e.g.\ Dy$_3$SbMg$_2$Sb$_2$O$_{14}$~[19].
-One can visualise these systems as ordered [111] kagome layers of magnetic ions, triangular [111] layers being occupied by nonmagnetic Sb, see Fig.~\ref{FIG:S3}.
-That is, in the original magnetic tetrahedra with Ising ions (spins pointing in or out of tetrahedra) one makes tetrahedra in which the apical magnetic ions are replaced by nonmagnetic ones, but the spin direction of the remaining magnetic ions is the same as before: spins point either in or out of $M_3M'$ (here Dy$_3$Sb) tetrahedra.
+There exists however a very interesting group of kagome systems --- ``kagome-from-pyrochlores'' (or ``tripod kagome'') obtained by nonmagnetic dilution of spin-ice pyrochlores, e.g.\ Dy$_3$SbMg$_2$Sb$_2$O$_{14}$~[31].
+One can visualise these systems as ordered [111] kagome layers of magnetic ions, triangular [111] layers being occupied by nonmagnetic Sb, see Fig.~\ref{FIG:S5}.

+That is, in the original magnetic tetrahedra with Ising ions (spins pointing in or out of tetrahedra) one makes tetrahedra in which the apical magnetic ions are replaced by nonmagnetic ones, but the spin direction of the remaining magnetic ions is the same as before: spins point either in or out of $M_3M'$ (here Dy$_3$Sb) tetrahedra, see Fig.~\ref{FIG:S5}.

-According to Eqs.\ (\ref{eq:j123}), (\ref{eq:kappa123}) the scalar spin chiralities and corresponding currents and orbital moments are of one sign (e.g.\ currents clockwise, orbital moments up) for monopoles, and are opposite for antimonopoles.
-In regular kagome spin ice (``kagome-from-pyrochlores'') they are random, but in the moment fragmentation state with full $(\mu, \bar\mu)$ ordering these currents and orbital moments are also fully ordered, Fig.~\ref{FIG:S4}.
+According to Eqs.\ (2), (3) the scalar spin chiralities and corresponding currents and orbital moments are of one sign (e.g.\ currents clockwise, orbital moments up) for monopoles, and are opposite for antimonopoles.
+In regular kagome spin ice (``kagome-from-pyrochlores'') they are random, but in the moment fragmentation state with full $(\mu, \bar\mu)$ ordering these currents and orbital moments are also fully ordered, Fig.~\ref{FIG:S6}.
 In that sense currents and orbital moments in MF kagome systems are different from electric dipoles in those: dipoles form pairs, but are random and dynamic, but currents and orbital moments are fully ordered together with monopoles themselves.